 Redcliffe Street underpass has won Most Intimidating Subway of the Year.
 Judges visiting Bristol for this year’s National Urban Decay Awards, noted how the subway’s darkened entrance, blind corners and sunken ceiling all contributed to a sense of ‘dread and uncertainty’, making it the favourite of the category.
 Local residents were thrilled with the award. […]Read More Redcliffe subway wins award

 I’ve been on the hunt for jobs lately and have found myself amused, frustrated and straight-up perplexed by a few ads I’ve come across.
 In particular, the controversially named ‘creative’ positions (which generally amount to advertising roles, but worded in incredibly flamboyant ways).
-In my view, these are an insult to genuinely creative people who produce work […]Read More Are you creative?
+In response, I decided to write my own job ad.
+I hope […]Read More Are you creative?

 Down by the river, beneath the motorway is a place where the sun burrows deep.
 Concrete pillars are its pen, and the banks the paper, on which the light draws ever-shifting shadows.
 Every so often, I venture down there, and try to capture what’s been sketched on the walls.
 Its particularly interesting visiting at different […]Read More Under the bridge